zwolner/hash-iteration-cb-gh-000/README.md

 **Open up this repo in your text editor to get started.
 Follow along with the instructions below to get your tests passing**.

 The good news is you're on a cruise ship!
 The bad news is that you're *not* on vacation.
-You are a cruise ship director and you're selecting the day's lucky winner of free tickets to the 8:00pm magic show in the super swanky *Blue Room*.
+You are a cruise ship director and you're selecting the day's lucky ticket winner to the 8:00pm magic show in the super swanky *Blue Room*.
 The criteria for picking the winner is that this person must be staying in Suite A and their name must start with the letter "A".

 ### Our Hash